marcelmueller/steppie/README.md

 ## Feedback

 Feel free come up with suggestions and code reviews.
 Feedback is much appreciated.
 You can find me on Twitter: @grigio.

+## Special thanks

+[Marcelo Fabri](https://github.com/marcelofabri/) and its enormous patience to teach and help me when I was totally stuck.